 Percocet is a more powerful painkiller than aspirin or acetaminophen.
 However, it isn’t on the same level as Morphine either, a painkiller generally reserved for addressing the most severe pain.
-Percocet falls in the moderate-to-severe level of pain relief, and that may also explain some of its popularity.
+Percocet falls in the moderate-to-severe level of pain relief, which may also explain some of its popularity.

-Percocet is so effective because it is a combination of the two drugs: oxycodone and acetaminophen.
-Because of the drug oxycodone, an opioid pain medication, Percocet is classified as a narcotic.
-The acetaminophen enhances the oxycodone properties by inhibiting our pain receptors.
+Percocet is so effective because it is a combination of two drugs: oxycodone and acetaminophen.
+Because it is made up in part by the drug oxycodone, an opioid pain medication, Percocet is classified as a narcotic.
+Acetaminophen enhances the oxycodone’s properties by inhibiting pain receptors.

-For those who simply cannot stop using Percocet on their own, a painkiller rehab program in San Antonio, TX, can help.
+For those who simply cannot stop using Percocet on their own, a painkiller rehab program can help.

 The Importance of Using Percocet Properly

 Knowing how to use Percocet is important—not only for the effectiveness of the medication but also for our health and safety as well.
-Percocet is a prime example of how important following proper usage can be and how dangerous it can be if we fail to do so.
-While it can be a beneficial medicine, it can also be a slippery slope if used improperly.
+Percocet is a prime example of how important proper usage can be and how dangerous it can be if you fail to do so.
+While it can be a beneficial medicine, it can also be a slippery slope if misused.